Weak limits for exploratory plots in the analysis of extremes: Limit results for the QQ plots

 Now assume that $X_1,X_2,\ldots,X_n$ are i.i.d. from a distribution $F$.
-Suppose we want to check from the sample whether $F$ is heavy-tailed or not, more specifically, we want to check whether $1-F$ is regularly varying with some index $-1/\xi$, i.e., $\bar{F} \in RV_{-1/\xi}$, with $\xi >0$.
-Hence in the sense of testing a hypothesis, our null hypothesis is that $\bar{F} \in RV_{-1/\xi}$ for some $\xi>0$, but we really do not have any specific form for $F$.
+Suppose we want to check whether $F$ is heavy-tailed or not.
+In the sense of testing a hypothesis, our null hypothesis is that $\bar{F} \in RV_{-1/\xi}$ for some $\xi>0$.
+Note that we really do not have any specific form for $F$.
 We define the following sets:

 The set $ \mathcal{Q}_{ n}$ is the logarithmic version of the QQ plot for the first $ k$ order statistics from the sample $ X_{ 1},\ldots,X_{ n}$.